Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_cavetroll_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_cavetroll_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_cavetroll_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_cavetroll_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_cavetroll_troll_scale_ - Default: 1.5 - The scale factor to use for the troll.\
 _randomat_cavetroll_troll_damage_ - Default: 50 - How much damage the troll's "club" should do.\
 _randomat_cavetroll_troll_health_ - Default: 150 - The amount of health the troll should have.\